Surface-mediated reduction of ion-irradiation-induced damage in tungsten revealed by advanced ion channeling analysis

 A series of RBS/c experiments \cite{Zavasnik2025} were performed on the \hkl<111>-oriented single-crystal tungsten samples irradiated with 10.8 MeV tungsten ions at different conditions (for details of the experiments, see Section 1 of Supplementary Materials).
 In this work, we chose to interpret the specific RBS/c spectra generated from the tungsten samples irradiated to \mbox{0.02 dpa} at \mbox{290 K} and \mbox{800 K}, in which the energy of probing ions, i.e., $^4$He ions, was \mbox{3 MeV}.
 For this purpose, we performed RBS/c simulations using the RBSADEC code \cite{Zhang2016, Jin2020, RBSADEC_ND}, which can generate signals directly comparable to experiments.
 A critical prerequisite in the simulation is to supply the RBSADEC code with simulated targets accurately representing realistic atomic structures.
 To this regard, molecular dynamics (MD) simulations were performed to mimic radiation effects in the experiments.
 Radiation damage was created by overlapping collision cascades initiated by a \mbox{10 keV} primary knock-on atom, similarly to Ref. \citenum{Granberg2021}.
+The time interval between cascades was 30 ps.
+Periodic boundary conditions were applied to all the directions.
+A newly developed potential for describing the behavior of tungsten under irradiation \cite{Mason2023} was used in all the steps of MD simulations.
+The threshold displacement energy of tungsten atom was set to 90 eV \cite{Banisalman2017}.
+The dpa production rate was calculated to be $2.45 \times 10^6$ dpa/s.
 After the generation of radiation damage, dozens of MD cells were connected along the \hkl<111> direction and were relaxed in an additional MD simulation, which finally produced a single super-cell, whose size along the \hkl<111> direction is 1.4 $\mu$m.

 Our previous study \cite{Markelj2024} demonstrated that simulated RBS/c spectra from this type of super-cell can well reproduce experimental signals at 0.02 dpa and at room temperature (RT).
 In this study, we further improved the connection process leading to that all MD cells can be perfectly connected.
+The overall connection procedure aims to prevent the generation of artificial defects at the interfaces between neighboring MD cells.
+The MD cells, which retain periodic boundary conditions in all directions, were carefully shifted to ensure defect-free interfaces and proper alignment of atomic rows, followed by a final relaxation of the entire system for 60 ps, using the LAMMPS code \cite{Plimpton1995, Thompson2022}.